 At the same time, I decided to teach myself advanced radio communications theory and high speed Morse Code.
-Shortly afterwards, I passed the formal exams for the top class Amateur Operator Certificate of Proficiency and I was issued my Advanced Amateur Radio Operator licence.
-Because of my Internet activities, Amateur Radio has taken a back seat, but I am occasionally active, generally on the Two Metre Amateur band.
+Shortly afterwards, I passed the formal exams for the top level Amateur Operator Certificate of Proficiency and I was granted my Advanced Amateur Radio Operator licence.

 Having been deeply involved since childhood in electronics and radio communications, computers were an irresistible attraction for me.
 When home computers became an affordable reality in the late 1970s, I realised their immense potential and decided to learn as much as possible about these fascinating devices.
 Once I mastered the intricacies of computer hardware and software, I utilised them for my business activities and also for communicating with people all over the world via bulletin boards and Amateur Radio packet networks.
 My continued interest grew into a computer and information technology consultancy.

-These days I use my IT skills by building, setting up, repairing and upgrading computer equipment for a range of diverse clients.
-I use my own computer network primarily for business and also for MIDI music programming, composition and arrangements, Internet operations, website development and I always enjoy expanding my knowledge of this ever-expanding technology.
+I used my IT skills by building, setting up, repairing and upgrading computer equipment for a range of diverse corporate and private clients and building websites.
+However from 2023, I decided to retire from this industry.
+I use my own computer network primarily for business and also for music programming, composition and arrangements, Internet and website operations and I always enjoy expanding my personal knowledge of this ever-developing technology.